rstudio/rmarkdown/authoring_shiny.md

 ### Shiny Server

 Deploying interactive documents is not yet supported by [Shiny Server](http://www.rstudio.com/shiny/server/).
-However, support is forthcoming in Shiny Server v1.2 which is scheduled for release in mid-June.
+However, support is forthcoming in Shiny Server v1.2 which is scheduled for release by the end of June.

 ## Learning More